Xhenzouu/n8n-automation-portfolio/README.md

 - [ ] Build a simple dashboard (React) that queries `error_logs` and `inquiries`
 - [ ] Expand FAQ corpus and re-calibrate similarity threshold as corpus grows
 - [ ] Extract `notify-telegram` into a fully reusable sub-workflow (currently duplicated across workflows)
+- [ ] **AI Lead Qualification Agent — Slice 3:** Route leads by score.
+High → HubSpot deal + Telegram alert.
+Medium → Airtable nurture list + scheduled follow-up.
+Low → Supabase only.
+Integrates two new business tools (HubSpot, Airtable) and introduces conditional branching based on the agent's scoring output.
+- [ ] **AI Lead Qualification Agent — Slice 4:** Personalized response email drafting.
+Extend the agent's output schema to include a `draft_reply` field grounded in the enrichment data and the lead's original message.
+Log the draft to Supabase; optionally send via Gmail for high-scoring leads.
+- [ ] **Calibrate the Company Maturity threshold with a real corpus.** The current "2 of 4 enrichment signals" threshold was validated against two test domains.
+Re-calibrate against 20–30 real domains spanning actual company sizes to confirm the threshold discriminates correctly.

 ## About